Vanclief/state/README.md

 fmt.Println(users[1]) // {"3", "John", "john@cena.com"}
 ```

-### Model Interface
+### Models
-Your model should implement the object.Model interface
+Your models should implement the object.Model interface, you can check
+`examplemodels` to see how this is done.

 ### Database Interface
-Your database should implement the state.DB interface
+Your database should implement the `state.Database` interface, check the folder `databases` for examples.

 ### Cache Interface
-Your cache should implement the state.Cache interface
+Your cache should implement the `state.Cache` interface, check the folder `caches` for examples.